 "Jerome is the New Black" also had a gag involving Quagmire's sister and her abusive boyfriend, which was played for tragic laughs (as Brian thought Quagmire's battered sister was just some one-night stand Quagmire had rough sex with).
 Two seasons later in "Screams of Silence: The Story of Brenda Q.", Quagmire's sister and her abusive boyfriend come back, and the abuse is Played for Drama (soul-crushing, brutally realistic, tear-jerking drama).

-In the episode "Yug Ylimaf" (the 200th episode where Stewie and Brian are sent backwards through time), we see why the Greased-up Deaf Guy (a gag character who first appeared on the episode "The Thin White Line") is the way he is because he was walking beside a grease truck which suddenly exploded, burning away his clothes and leaving him soaked in grease and deafened by the explosion.
+In the episode "Yug Ylimaf" (the 200th episode where Stewie and Brian accidentally cause time to start going backwards), we see why the Greased-up Deaf Guy (a gag character who first appeared on the episode "The Thin White Line") is the way he is because he was walking beside a grease truck which suddenly exploded, burning away his clothes and leaving him soaked in grease and deafened by the explosion.

-Futurama: A joke in "Where The Buggalo Roam" where Kif thought that kissing Amy (while buggalo stampeded) was making love to her was eventually fleshed out in a later episode — Kif has Bizarre Alien Biology which means that when he feels a great sense of love for someone else, his skin becomes receptive to genetic material, which is how his species reproduces.
-In other words, kissing Amy really was making love to her.
+"Where The Buggalo Roam" features a gag where Kif believes that kissing Amy is the same as making love to her.
+A later episode reveals that Kif's Bizarre Alien Biology causes his skin to become receptive to genetic material whenever he feels a great sense of love for someone else.
+In other words, kissing Amy really is making love to her.

 In a season one episode, for a bit gag, Amy's parents set her up with Kif.
 In the season three premiere, we learn that Kif has been hopelessly pining for Amy since then but has been too scared to ask her out again.

 The first episode makes Fry's life in the year 2000 seem utterly miserable, so that it's understandable how he celebrates after being unfrozen a millennium later.
-Since then episodes have gone back and explored his previous life more closely, creating drama as Fry remembers his brother, beloved dog, his girlfriend, and his father.
+Since then episodes have gone back and explored his previous life more closely, creating drama as Fry remembers his family, his girlfriend, and, most famously, his beloved dog.